-Figure 2: Sample Design for the Hot Air Balloon
+Figure 2: Design for the Hot Air Balloon

-Two sheets of tissue paper were laid side by side on a lab table and both were folded in half along their length.
+Two sheets of tissue paper were laid out side by side on a lab table and both were folded in half on their length.
 Using the glue stick, glue was applied along the width of one sheet of tissue paper.
 That width was then pressed on the width of the second sheet of tissue paper so they overlapped by roughly 2.50 cm.
-The remaining widths of the now one sheet of tissue paper were glued together forming a tube made of tissue paper.
+The remaining widths of the now one sheet of tissue paper were glued together the same way forming a tube made of tissue paper.

 The tube of tissue paper was held up and the diameter of the opening was measured.
-The remaining sheet of tissue paper was folded in half and two circles that had diameters that were larger than the tube's diameter were created using the scissors.
+The remaining sheet of tissue paper was folded in half and two circles that had diameters that were larger than the opening were cut out using scissors.
 Those two circles were glued together using the glue stick.
 The tube was held up and the circles were glued on one end of the tube (Figure 3).